-BCG has more than 90 offices worldwide, and many recruit regularly from IESE.
-When you submit your application through the dedicated IESE online link, it is pooled directly to screening teams in the offices you specify you would like to work.
-These teams will then consider your application in order of your marked preferences and advise the IESE International recruiting team whether or not they would like to invite you to a first-round interview.
+BCG has more than 90 offices worldwide, and many recruit regularly from INSEAD.
+When you submit your application through the dedicated INSEAD online link, it is pooled directly to screening teams in the offices you specify you would like to work.
+These teams will then consider your application in order of your marked preferences and advise the INSEAD International recruiting team whether or not they would like to invite you to a first-round interview.
 You will interview for one office only.

 In almost all circumstances, yes.
 Only on very rare occasions are BCGers able to work in a region where they do not speak the local language.
 Please visit the application process page for more information regarding what languages are required for each office.

 Please think carefully about which offices you most want to work for, and assign them a percentage weighting, in order of preference.
 You should have good reasons for a particular choice such as relevant work or life.
 And please be honest!
 It is rarely possible to make an immediate transfer to another office if you receive an offer.